ajbouh/substrate/experiments/miniService/README.md

-# Adding a very simple service to substrate.
+# Adding a simple service to Substrate OS

-You basically follow the instruction from line 27 in this file:
+The basic idea is described from line 27 of the file:

 https://github.com/ajbouh/substrate/pull/91/files

-with some modifications.
+This doc provides a concrete version of that description.

 To add a service that is based on a simple web server perhaps written in NodeJS with Express sesrver.